Venkateshkocherla/Projects/README.md

 # Projects
-This Repository contains all the Projects that I have done.
+This Repository contains all the Projects that I have done that include technologies like Machine Learning , Deep Learning.